migurski/Dymo/README.md

 -------------

 Look in ```data/``` for a list of zoom-by-zoom city locations, organized by continent and selected by Justin O’Bierne.
+Data is distributed separately from code, see [downloads](https://github.com/migurski/Dymo/downloads) for a link.

 To prepare your own city lists or modify fonts and font sizes in input lists, Use ```dymo-prepare-places.py``` to apply population-specific font choices to